 No thank you to all of the above.

 Eat this: Adaptogens

-Adaptogens are non-toxic, naturally occuring substances that are your #1 stress superhero.
+Adaptogens are non-toxic, naturally occurring substances that are your #1 stress superhero.
 They help your body to adapt to whatever life throws at it.
 (Along with sleep, nutrition, and hydration of course).

 Adaptogens to add to your arsenal: